-- 1. Each party shall have an equal opportunity to present relevant witnesses and other evidence; - Each party shall have the opportunity to cross examine witnesses; however, neither the complainant nor the respondent are permitted to personally question or cross-examine each other or any witnesses.
-The parties may submit questions to the Hearing Panel to ask questions on their behalf; - 3.
-Each party may be represented by legal counsel or a representative at the hearing; however, representatives and counsel are not permitted to argue or speak to the Hearing Panel or witnesses during the hearing.
-If either party is represented by legal counsel, NFC reserves to right to have its legal counsel present; and - 4.
+- 1. Each party shall have an equal opportunity to present relevant witnesses and other evidence; - 2.
+Each party shall have the opportunity to cross examine witnesses; however, neither the complainant nor the respondent are permitted to personally question or cross-examine each other or any witnesses.
+The party's advisor conducts the cross examination.
+At the live hearing, the decision-maker(s) shall permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility; - 3.
+Each party must be represented by an advisor of their choosing or one selected by NFC if the party has not chosen an advisor.
+If either party's advisor is an attorney, NFC reserves to right to have its legal counsel present; and - 4.
 Each party may submit third-party testimony.